IS BA in Conflict Resolution and Civic Leadership*

-In collaboration with the Interdisciplinary Studies (IS) program, the Matsunaga Institute offers a flexible, student-designed Bachelors in Peace and Conflict Resolution.
-The program’s core includes three courses that give students basic skills and knowledge in peacebuilding, as well as the opportunity to practice conflict resolution.
-Students are then free to design an academic program that aligns with their interests, needs, and goals.
+In collaboration with the Interdisciplinary Studies (IS) program, the Matsunaga Institute offers a flexible, student-designed Bachelor’s in Conflict Resolution and Civic Leadership.
+Our program emphasizes interdisciplinary, practice-oriented study that actively prepares students for leadership roles in public service, advocacy, and diplomacy.
+This degree aims to meet national and international demand for leaders skilled in mediation, negotiation, and collaborative governance.
+Our coursework offers students applied training in conflict resolution, civic engagement, and leadership for social change.
 Students work closely with faculty advisors to develop a coherent, multidisciplinary course of study.
-Students have the flexibility to concentrate on a specific area of interest or to take a broader approach to peace and conflict studies.
+Students have the flexibility to concentrate on a specific area of interest or to take a broader approach to conflict studies and global leadership.

 Learn more about the Matsunaga Institute for Peace.